 Even Willy Wonka would be impressed by the intoxicating creations sold at Chocolate Springs Café.
 Cakes, sorbets, and confections are made from the highest quality cocoa beans.
 There’s nothing but chocolate on the menu, but no one’s complaining.

 The Insider Tip

 Don’t let the smorgasbord of cultural opportunities deter you from exploring the gorgeous natural surroundings.
-Kennedy Park is right off Main Street.
+Kennedy Park is right off Main Street Lenox.
 This hardwood forest offers 15 miles of trails, ideal for hiking and groomed for cross-country skiing in winter.

 Hampton Terrace is one of the Northeast’s finest bed and breakfast establishments, with a mint location in the heart of the village.
 If you’re looking for a roaring fireplace, Jacuzzi tub, gourmet breakfast with a Southern-twist, complimentary cognac bar and convivial on-site innkeepers, you can’t do better.
 Seasonal heated outdoor pool.
 Rooms from $229.

-Garden Gables Inn is situated on five leafy acres in town.
+Garden Gables Inn is situated on five leafy acres in Lenox.
 Fifteen cozy rooms, heated outdoor pool and nightly sherry add an elegant note.
 Rooms from $220.